ChemeketaCS/csweb/content/courses/cs161/202030/week01.md

 input:
 {{< youtube videoid="9RxOgpTQ5ls" title="Inputs" >}}

-Start the assignment as you finish Ch 2.
-This video talks through that program to show how you should approach building programs.
-One step at a time:
+Start the assignment as you finish 2.8-2.10 and 2.14 and 15.
+This video talks through building the time program from 2.10 to show how you should approach building programs... one step at a time:

 {{< youtube videoid="Pg0RWChqu5k" title="Time" >}}